 When ordering some types of coffee in Greece, your waiter will typically ask you how much sugar you want.
 This is because they might need to add the sugar at the time of preparation.

 You can ask for your coffee to be extra sweet (glykos), medium sweet (metrios) or without sugar (sketos).
-Authentic Greek coffee can be made as a vary glykos, which means extra coffee and extra sugar!
+My granddad preferred his authentic Greek coffee with extra coffee and extra sugar, which we call vary glykos in Greek.

 It’s also possible to order a double coffee (diplos).
 This usually applies for Greek coffee, espresso and cappuccino – there isn’t such a thing as a diplos frappé.

 If you want milk in your frappé or filtered coffee, the Greek words you can use are “me gala”.
-Different types of vegan milk are also widely available.
+Different types of vegan milk. e.g. almond milk or oat milk, are becoming increasingly popular but you won’t always find the,.

-Here are a few questions often asked by visitors:
+Here are a few questions visitors have asked me in the past:

 Is coffee popular in Greece?